gstrugala/costa/README.md

-# Fillomino — fill performance maps
+# Fillomino: make the most of your performance data
 *Fillomino* is a Python package whose purpose is to fill incomplete performance maps using correction curves.
 **It is meant to create variable capacity air-to-air heat pumps